MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/customer-replaceable-unit/required-knowledge-scale-unit-nodes.md

 The Privileged Access Workstation (PAW) is a dedicated workstation protected from the Internet and external threat vectors.
-It can reside on the Hardware Lifecycle Host (HLH) or externally on the customer network with routable access to the Azure Stack Hub Scale Unit nodes.
+It can reside on the Hardware Lifecycle Host (HLH) or externally on the customer network with routable access to the Azure Stack Hub scale unit nodes.

 To access the PAW, you must log in using Remote Desktop.
 Obtain the credentials and IP address from the customer.